kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 printer.Configuration.Test.SetAutomaticTestRewrite(filename => true)
 ```

-which means that for any unit test file name, allow a rewrite.
-Now this is very aggressive and just the thought of automatic rewrite scare you a little.
+Which means that, for any unit test filename allow a rewrite.
+Now this is very aggressive and just the thought of automatic rewrite may scare you a little.
 That's why we in the [7.
 Best practices](#7.best-practices) section suggest you turn rewriting on/off using your shell.

 When the automatic rewrite is allowed, running the unit tests will change the test into